-Apply on-line through the eGrants system at SafeNY.ny.gov.
+Apply online through the eGrants system at SafeNY.ny.gov.
 All applications MUST be submitted through the eGrants system by May 1st.
 Local applications must be approved by the Chair of the County Traffic Safety Board (TSB).
-Contact your County Traffic Safety Board as to the process for having your application endorsed.
+Contact your County Traffic Safety Board as to the process for having your application approved.

 Grants are funded for a one year period, with the possible option of up to two additional one year period for renewal, based on the availability of federal funding and the performance of the grantee.
 The cycle begins with October 1 approval dates and ends September 30 of the next year.
 Applicants must reapply each year for any subsequent year's funding.
 Some structured projects may have more compressed project lifecycles, any variance from the regular schedule will be contained on the application and in the project agreement/contracts.

 The general highway safety grant programs for state, local and not-for-profit agencies require a narrative application.
 The instructions and criteria related to the application process for general program grants are provided in the "Guide to Preparing Highway Safety Grant Applications."
 The guides are included with the form downloads.
 Structured program applications, Child Passenger Safety and Police Traffic Services, do not require the applicant to write a narrative request.
 In these programs, the applicant must provide the information as directed in the forms and agree to comply with the work plan specified by GTSC.

 Grant awards are based on past performance of the applicant, completeness of the application, demonstration of need, reasonableness of budget, formulation of a suitable work plan and agreement to the perform grant activities.